 If you wanted to consider a new location for your community group to hang out, the park can also accommodate use by small groups for passive activities such as Mothers groups, book clubs, cycling groups and knitting groups.
 We invite community groups to contact us at Metro Northwest Places on 1800 712 292 to enquire about use and how we can work with you on activating the space.

-Other temporary pocket parks will be in place at Bella Vista and Hills Showground before the end of the year.
+Another temporary pocket parks will be in place at Bella Vista before the end of the year.
 These temporary spaces will be in place for some years while surrounding developments are being delivered by our development partners.
 Some of these public spaces will move to nearby locations in the coming years, and we'll let you know before any of these changes happen.

 There will be a range of events and activities for local communities and businesses to enjoy in these new spaces.
 We will also be providing a range of mobile food and beverage vendors who will be situated in the pocket parks.
 We will be changing the selection of food and beverage regularly so you can always look forward to something new!